zenika-open-source/FAQ/CONTRIBUTING.md

 # Contributing

 Contributions, issues and feature requests are very welcome.
-If you are using this app and fixed a bug or improve it, please consider submitting a PR!
+If you are using this app and improved it or fixed a bug, please consider submitting a PR!

 ## Guidelines